datopian/nextjs-tailwind-mdx/README.md

 See `config` directory:

-* `config/siteConfig.js` for site wide configuration
+* `config/siteConfig.js` for site wide configuration especially for general theme (e.g. title) and SEO
 * `config/navLinks.js` for configuration of navigation links

 ### How to customize the content directory location?